History

 We have taken up the fight against prejudice and traditions, and invite you to a number of unique concerts between ocean and fjord.

-Check out some of our memories from the festival below.
+See some of our memories from the festival below.